ArgumentumGames/Argumentum/Chatgpt-plugin/README.md

-# Semantic Kernel ChatGPT plugin starter
+# Argumentation ChatGPT plugin

-This project provides starter code to create a ChatGPT plugin.
+This project is the submission to a [semantic-kernel hackathon] to create a ChatGPT plugin.
 It includes the following components:
 - An endpoint that serves up an ai-plugin.json file for ChatGPT to discover the plugin
 - A generator that automatically converts prompts into semantic function endpoints
 - The ability to add additional native functions as endpoints to the plugin

 To learn more about using this starter, see the Semantic Kernel documentation that describes how to [create a ChatGPT plugin](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/chatgpt-plugins).

+## Features

+- The plugin offers several [semantic](/azure-function/Prompts) and [native](/azure-function/ArgumentationPlugin.cs) function for  argumentation analysis of a text, typically a transcript.
+- A set of semantic and search-augmented semi-semantic functions are doing informal analysis based on matching text content to branches of the large taxonomy of Fallacies that this whole repository is about.
+- A set of native and semantic methods offer formal reasoning over the text powered by [Tweety project](http://tweetyproject.org/).
+A pipeline for belief set translation (semantic), query crafting (semantic), query execution (native - Tweety), and results intepretation (semantic) is available in 3 declinations for propositional, first order and modal logics.

 ## Prerequisites